Nana2929/ORA-modrl/report.md

 ### Motivation
 As Covid-19 threats gradually becomes a normality, it is a must to consider how to respond to a disaster under the pandemic.
 An imaginary scenario is that an earthquake damages a hospital that quarantines many Covid-19 confirmed cases, and now the resources need to be sent to this hospital without further human contacts.
-In this case, some contactless stations (CSs) need to be set up in place of the Amiri's proposed RDCs.
+In this case, some contactless stations (CSs) need to be set up in place of the Bozorgi-Amiri's proposed RDCs.
 CSs send resources via self-driving cars, therefore avoid the risk brought by frequent human mobility in between.
 They also reduce the transportation costs because no drivers are needed.
 We imagine that CSs should have higher setup cost and better capacity than RDCs.
 Figure 1 and 2 compares the original paper setting versus our proposed setting.

 <figure>
   <img
   src="./figures/schemas/amiri_general_schema_of_rd_chain.png" width="300">
   <figcaption>Figure 1.
-General resource distribution chain schema of Amiri's paper </figcaption>
+The general resource distribution chain schema of paper of Bozorgi-Amiri </figcaption>

 <figure>
   <img